 Employment equity and transformation

-Sibanye is committed to transformation, to deliver on the commitments made in SLPs and to ensure that its employment profile reflects all South Africans.
-The Group’s objectives for 2013 and 2014 are aligned with the Mining Charter – to employ at least 40% HDSAs across all management levels and to increase the percentage of women employed in core activities to at least 10%.
-The increase in HDSA representation in middle and senior management as well as the increase of women in mining (WIM) in core activities will be demanding to achieve.
-Sibanye will implement strategies which will contribute to the successful transformation of the Group.
+Sibanye upholds the labour rights outlined in the Fundamental Rights Convention of the ILO, and our policies ensure employees are treated fairly irrespective of origin, race or gender, consistent with South African employment equity requirements.
+We are committed to transformation, and delivery on the commitments made in our social and labour plans and to ensure that our employment profile reflects all South Africans.
+Our objectives for 2013 and 2014 are aligned with the Mining Charter – to employ at least 40% historically disadvantaged South Africans across all management levels and to increase the percentage of women employed in core activities to at least 10%.

 Increasing historically disadvantaged South African representation in middle and senior management as well as the increasing number of women in mining in core activities remains a challenge.

 At the end of 2014, historically disadvantaged South Africans made up 44% (2013: 45.01%) of management and 66% in non-managerial positions (C Band and below in terms of the Paterson grading system).
 Women in core mining activities made up 4.8% (2013: 3.6%) of the total employee complement at the end of 2014.

 We have established a task team to develop a strategy to increase numbers of women in mining and the issues they face, including successful integration of women underground as well as personal safety.
 These issues are also monitored by women in mining forums made up of female employees at each operation.